-4. The Wire Feed Mechanism of a Flux Core Welder
+4. The Wire Feed System Of A Flux Core Welder

-A wire feed mechanism feeds the wire through from the spool out to a hose or cable.
+A wire feed parts of a Flux Core welder feeds the wire through from the spool out to a hose or cable.

 There is a wire tension control used to set the tension on the wire.
 It should be set to grip but not so tight as to crush the delicate flux core wire.

 The wire feeds across a set of rollers and on a flux core welder these rollers will be knurled, U shaped grooves with teeth that grip the wire so that is feeds smoothly.

 The electrical current is fed to the wire here.

 5. The Welding Hose And Welding Gun Of A Flux Core Welder

 The wire runs inside a liner within the welding cable or hose.
 It feeds up to the welding gun